giantjs/giant-developer-guide/src/routing.md

 The route change example above assumes that our routes are structured in a certain way (i.e. 'dog/route/:id').
 We don't want a routing component to put such constrains on our application's design.
 In the next example we'll use a different approach, working with route overrides.

-Building on Giant's OOP features, it's very easy to create subclasses of `$routing.Route` based on the route structure.
+Building on Giant's OOP features, it's very easy to create subclasses of `$routing.Route` - representing different domains or pages - and have the correct one instantiate based on the route structure.

-If we take out `PhotosPage` example, the subclass would expect the route to start with "dog", "photos" to produce a `PhotosRoute` instance.
+If we take our `PhotosPage` example, the subclass would expect the route to start with "dog", "photos" to produce a `PhotosRoute` instance.
 Once we have our `$app.PhotosRoute` class, extending `$routing.Route`, and optionally adding extra parameters and functionality specific to our "Photos" page, we set up a [surrogate](oop.md#surrogates) definition:

 ```js
 $routing.Route.addSurrogate(